dtipson/featherweight/README.md

 ##The Setup

-1. Include some form of normalize.css in your SASS project, because reasons.
+1. Include some form of normalize.css in your SASS project, because reasons
 2. Import the core mixin to your SASS project, or just include the contents of default.css in your css
 3. Include the featherweight.min.js file on any page you've used the markup on